Grace AND Works?

 We understand from God's word that a person's works cannot give anyone salvation.
 Without grace/forgiveness, which is given as a free gift because of Christ's sacrifice and blood, no one can obtain salvation, regardless of how many works one does all through their lives.

-However, to stop there in spiritual understanding, and ignore the dozens of scriptures which clearly teach that grace alone is NOT all that is necessary to being completed in Christ Jesus, is to allow Satan to deceive you into inaction, and therefore, to possibly prevent (or abort) the whole growth "process".
+However, to stop there in spiritual understanding, and ignore the dozens of scriptures which clearly teach that grace has more to it, and, alone, is NOT all that is necessary to being completed in Christ Jesus, is to allow Satan to deceive you into inaction, and therefore, to possibly prevent (or abort) the whole growth "process".

 The premise being considered here is that grace alone is NOT all that is